MarvinTeichmann/MultiNet/README.md

 ### RUNDIR and Experiment Organization

-MultiNet helps you to organize large number of experiments.
-To do so the output of each run is stored in its own rundir.
+MultiNet helps you to organize a large number of experiments.
+To do so, the output of each run is stored in its own rundir.
 Each rundir contains:

 * `output.log` a copy of the training output which was printed to your screen
 * `tensorflow events` tensorboard can be run in rundir